Friedrich Lang (World War I ace): Seaplane victories

 His wish was granted; he began aviation training at Pula (present day Croatia) on 21 March 1916.
 On 1 May, he was promoted again, to Fregattenleutnant (frigate lieutenant).
 On 20 June 1916, he was granted Austrian Naval Pilot Certificate No. 60.
-After a fleeting posting to Kotor (present day Montenegro), he was assigned to fly varying types of aircraft from the naval air station at Durres (present day Albania).
+After a fleeting posting to Kotor (present day Montenegro), he was assigned to fly varying types of aircraft from the naval air station at Durrës (present day Albania).
 His initial air combat followed soon thereafter.

-On the morning of 22 August 1916, six Italian two-seater Farmans raided Durres.
+On the morning of 22 August 1916, six Italian two-seater Farmans raided Durrës.
 Lang intercepted them in his Lohner T-1 flying boat.
 Lang closed to 150 meters on one of the Farmans between the Skumbi River delta and Cape Laghi, and his gunner opened fire.
 After a ten minute machine gun duel, the Italian Farman jettisoned its bombs and crashlanded on the sea near one of their destroyers.
 At that, a second Farman attacked the victorious Austro-Hungarian air crew.
 Lang closed to 30 meters, and the pair of two-seaters swirled into vicious close-quarter combat for the next 30 minutes.
 The Farman's French air crew finally ceded way at 0800 and they glided down to the sea's surface near a destroyer.
 Lang barely managed to coax his bullet-riddled machine back to base for repair.

 In January 1917, Lang was transferred to the large naval base at Pola, a much busier station.
-During the next nine months, his valorous service flying a variety of missions earned him two more awards--the Military Merit Cross Third Class with War Decorations and Swords, and the Silver Military Merit Medal with Swords.
+During the next nine months, his valorous service flying a variety of missions earned him two more awards—the Military Merit Cross Third Class with War Decorations and Swords, and the Silver Military Merit Medal with Swords.